 UBERDOC is the brainchild of surgeon Dr. Paula Muto who, after becoming frustrated that the bureaucracy of today’s overburdened healthcare system makes it impossible for someone needing urgent medical care to immediately get an appointment with the best specialist for their needs, decided to do something about it.
 The

 UBERDOC app is currently available for iPhone.

-Maven is a digital clinic just for women, and the Maven apps lets you book video consultations with qualified women's heath care professionals.
+3 Maven Maven is a digital clinic just for women, and the Maven apps lets you book video consultations with qualified women's heath care professionals.
 Prices range from $18 to $70 for an appointment, but your first visit is free with the code TRYMAVEN.

 Maven sets out to make it easier for women to get immediate, professional care, from someone they trust.
 Wherever they are, whenever they need it.
 If you have a questions, need a prescription refill, or even a diagnosis, Maven can help make seeing the doctor less stressful, and more accessible.
 4 Lemonaid

 If you already know that you have a sinus infection, or a UTI, the last thing you want to do when you feel like you've been hit by a bus is go sit in a waiting room and pay to see a doctor to prescribe you antibiotics.
 This has happened to me more times than I can count.
 Enter Lemonaid, and app available in a dozen states — with more on the way — that allows you

 The genius thing about the Lemonaid app is that is lets you bypass the doctor's office completely and it sends your prescription right to your pharmacy.
 And if you already have the pharmacy app then you'll get notified when it's ready for pick up so instead of driving to the doctor and then the pharmacy you can rest until your meds are ready for you.
 The downside is that it's not a 24/7 app so you have to use it during their business hours.

 6 Soothe Touch therapy is important, and massage is a great way to get human touch while also getting the relaxing health benefits of a massage.
 A new massage app called Soothe, available in more than 50 major cities in the U.S., Canada, and Australia allows you to order up a VIP massage therapist right to your door within the hour.

 health benefits of regular massage as reduction of chronic pain, improved mental health, headache relief, better sleep quality, and more.
 If you have a desk job, getting a massage every now and then can be a lifesaver.
 And, bonus, you may be able to write off massage on your taxes as an unreimbursed medical expense if you have a chronic condition that is helped by massage.
 7 MigraineX

+MigraineX is an app that works in tandem with special pressure-reducing earplugs to help you stay ahead of migraines that are triggered by weather since up to 78 percent of migraines can be induced by changes in atmospheric barometric pressure changes.
 MigraineX notifies you up to seven days in advance about possible weather patterns that could trigger a migraine attack, and 24 hours in advance about patterns that are highly likely to trigger migraines.
 When you get the alert that the trigger is imminent, you can pop in the pressurizing ear plugs and reduce your chances of suffering.
 I have this one, and it's pretty rad.
 8 Mental Health Apps

 struggle with anxiety and depression like me, you might be considering trying apps to supplement your treatment.
 There are myriad mental health apps in the digital space right now, and with so many to choose from it can be hard to navigate the one that's best for you.
 The Anxiety and Depression Association of America has compiled a list of mental health apps reviewed by ADAA members, and it's all organized in one place.

 Talkspace Online Therapy, can connect you with a licensed therapist right from your phone so you're never without someone to talk you through a tough time.
 9 Doctor On Demand

 Dr. On Demand can get you a video appointment with a doctor for conditions for anything that would normally cause you to trek to urgent care or the ER, plus treatment for chronic conditions.

 The best part is that they take insurance, but even if you don't have insurance a video appointments start at $75.
 They're open 24/7, and also treat mental health issues.
 If you have just